 Createdstate for this model

-When you have a record for a model using this state chart, you can use
+If you fetch some record for this model, you can use

-record.state to inspect the state that the record is currently in.
+record.state to find which state the record is currently in.
 Since we don't have any other states in this state chart,

 record.state will always be